14 Market Revolutions

 Nineteenth-century Americans excelled at mass production, even though conveyor belt-style assembly lines didn’t go mainstream until the early 20th century with the aid of electricity.
 Manufacturers outsourced singular, monotonous tasks like applying outsoles to the insoles of shoes, and the British learned to mass-produce ship rigging (e.g. block pulleys) as they expanded their Royal Navy.
 Standardized interchangeable parts, pioneered by French artillery (Gibreauval) and musket designers (Blanc) in the 18th century, were the key to mass production.
 Some would say the notion went back even further to Gutenberg’s printing presses or the Chinese and Korean movable type process he drew on.
 But the idea didn’t really kick in until the late 18th century, especially among millers and arms makers.
 The American System of manufacturing, first applied to firearms, used precision milling machines to crank out standardized parts then assembled them quickly.
 The evolution of micrometers (right) enabled precision parts, which enabled mass production.

 Thomas Jefferson knew about the French work from his time in Paris and ordered the U.S. Armory to apply the interchangeable (or component) parts idea to guns (TJ to John Jay, August 30, 1785).
 The U.S. had two main armories, in Springfield, Massachusetts and Harpers Ferry, Virginia.
 Eli Whitney, inventor of the cotton gin, helped promote and popularize the concept.
 He won a contract to make 10k muskets for the War Department in 1798.
-After some time went by and they hadn’t seen any guns, some worried politicians found their way to Whitney’s secret barn in New Haven, Connecticut.
+After some time went by and they hadn’t seen any guns, worried politicians found their way to Whitney’s secret barn in New Haven, Connecticut.
 According to legend, he demonstrated the process by disassembling ten gun stocks he’d built, mixed the parts, and put them back together.
 He actually marked the parts and filed some down for the demonstration, but the basic idea was sound and well on its way toward becoming reality.
+Fake it till you make it, as the saying goes.
 Gunsmiths like Simeon North and Samuel Colt standardized barrel gauges to mass-produce bullets, creating the .22 and .45 caliber, etc. With common gauges, bullets no longer had to be melted down for individual guns.
-John Hall developed the first real mass-produced, interchangeable-part gun at Harper’s Ferry, the M1819 Hall Breech-Loading Rifle.
+John Hall developed the first mass-produced, interchangeable-part gun at Harper’s Ferry, the M1819 Hall Breech-Loading Rifle.
 Jefferson, meanwhile, wasn’t doing a very good job slowing the industrial revolution in America as his embargo and promotion of interchangeable parts ironically helped set it in motion.
 The French, on the other hand, pioneered component gun parts but their smiths, much like the Luddite weavers of the English Midlands who vandalized textile frames and burned mills, resisted standardization and automation because it threatened their craft.
 New England, in turn, became a global leader in arms manufacturing with “gun valley” firms like Colt, Remington, Ruger, Winchester, and Smith & Wesson.

 Samuel Colt's Armory, Hartford, Ct., 1857, Library of Congress